 Schedule a Consultation Today

 If you suffer from astigmatism, it is important to know that there are modern treatments available to help correct your vision.
 Dr. Mark R. Mandel and the team at Ophthalmic Medical Associates, Inc. are experienced providers of astigmatic keratotomy.
-To schedule a consultation or learn if you may be a candidate, contact the practice at one of our four convenient locations in Hayward, Santa Clara, Castro Valley and Concord, CA.
+To schedule a consultation or learn if you may be a candidate, contact the practice at one of our four convenient locations in Hayward, San Jose, Castro Valley and Concord, CA.